tamarin-prover/tamarin-prover/src/003_example.md

 the so-called *Signature*, which consists of all the functions and equations you defined.
-Note that Tamarin automatically adds a function `pair` to create pairs, and the functions `fst` and `snd` together with two equations to access the first and second value of a pair.
+Note that Tamarin automatically adds a function `pair` to create pairs, and the functions `fst` and `snd` together with two equations to access the first and second parts of a pair.
 There is a shorthand for the `pair` using `<` and `>`, which is used here for example for `fst(<x.1, x.2>)`.

 Just below come the *Construction rules*.
 These rules describe which functions the intruder can apply.
-Consider for example the following rule:
+Consider, for example, the following rule:

     rule (modulo AC) ch:
      [ !KU( x ) ] --[ !KU( h(x) ) ]-> [ !KU( h(x) ) ]